 This huge region of China was never really fully absorbed into Han society, remaining very much a colonial area in which Han troops and administrators lived in some Chinese fortified towns, whilst the general population continued their lives much as before.

-In 209 BC, with the Qin were beginning their dramatic slide into oblivion and China falling into chaos, the various Xiongnu tribes had become united under the leadership of a dynamic leader called Modon.
+In 209 BCE, with the Qin were beginning their dramatic slide into oblivion and China falling into chaos, the various Xiongnu tribes had become united under the leadership of a dynamic leader called Modon.
 This new unity greatly increased their strength, and they had soon regained the territory lost to them under the Qin.
 The Xiongnu confederation expanded in all directions (and in doing so dislodged a powerful tribe called the Yuezhi, to their west, who then migrated south-westward, where they were to later play a major role in Indian and Afghan history as the Kushans).

 The Xiongnu confederacy now posed a dangerous threat to the Chinese.
 The founder of the Han dynasty, the Gaozu emperor, tried to deal with this threat by going to war against them.
-In 200 BC, however, his armies were heavily defeated.
+In 200 BCE, however, his armies were heavily defeated.
 Ever the realist, Gaozu then changed tack and negotiated with them.
 The Great Wall was decided upon as the border between the two powers, and the relationship was cemented by marriage alliances between the Chinese and Xiongnu ruling families.
 The Chinese also agreed to give the Xiongnu periodic gifts in the form of silks and rice.

 As time went by this treaty was violated by the Xiongnu on a number of occasions.
 In any case, it was seen as humiliating by the Chinese, who had to pay a regular tribute in silks and rice.
 Finally, under the emperor Wudi, the Chinese decided to return to a military policy, and this time launched a series of successful campaigns which took their armies far into central Asia.
 The Xiongu were defeated repeatedly.
 Some Xiongu therefore submitted to the Han.
 Others migrated west towards western Asia.
 In due course, they would reappear in history as the fearsome Huns who helped bring about the fall of the Roman empire.